webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/golden-circle-essentials.md

 # Head and metas
-pageTitle: "Golden Circle Essentials | Luxury private tour | Lilja Tours"
+pageTitle: "Golden Circle Essentials | Luxury private tour "
 description: "Follow Lilja Tours on the most popular tour in Iceland: The Golden Circle.
 Explore the National Park of Þingvellir, Geysir and Gullfoss, in a 6 hour tour."
 ogTitle: "Private tour: Golden Circle Essentials"
 ogImage: "/pictures/golden-circle-essentials/card/golden-circle-card.webp"